Luxury Eating Disorder Treatment

 What are the types of therapy used to treat eating disorders?

-There are a broad range of therapies that can assist in the treatment of eating disorders.
+There are a broad range of therapies that can assist in the treatment for eating disorders.
 A few of these include:

 • Acceptance and Commitment Therapy (ACT)

 • Eye Movement Desensitization and Reprocessing (EMDR)